Windows

 Average Cost: $300 - $1,000

-Our Verdict: Simonton is a solid choice for homeowners seeking budget-friendly, energy-efficient vinyl windows with plenty of customization options.
-However, it may not be ideal for those looking for wood or fiberglass frames or seeking luxury-grade designs.
+Our Verdict: Simonton is a strong option for homeowners seeking affordable, energy-efficient vinyl windows with plenty of customization options.
+However, it may not be ideal for those who prefer wood or fiberglass frames or want luxury-grade architectural designs.

 Simonton Windows has been in business for over 75 years, establishing itself as a trusted name in the vinyl window industry.
 Founded in 1946, the company specializes in manufacturing vinyl replacement and new construction windows that balance affordability, energy performance, and style flexibility.